Sony a6400 vs a6500 Compact Camera Comparison

 But there are areas where the Sony a6500 shows its age.
 I’m talking about things like the new autofocus system on the a6400, which has been making waves ever since its announcement and has taken AF tracking to the next level.

 Plus, the Sony a6400 includes the 180-degree tiltable screen, a real benefit for vloggers, and the reason it’s been described as a ‘vlogger’s camera.’
+(You can also compare it to the a6100 in this respect.)

 In the end, the decision is up to you, and it’ll come down to your specific needs from your camera as a photographer.